forge42dev/Remix-Dev-Tools/README.md

 - **URL Parameters**: Easily view and analyze the URL parameters associated with the current page.
 - **Server Responses**: Inspect and review the server responses received by the application for the current page.
 - **Loader Data**: Monitor and track the loader data used by the application during page rendering.
+- **Outlet boundaries** Activate the **Show Route Boundaries** option to see each Outlet and route boundaries by coloring the background.

 ### Routes Tab